c4v4/cft/README.md

 In case you might be interested in reading the source code, here you can find the general set of rules that we try to enforce.
 Being this a stand-alone project at which we work in our spare time, we took the freedom to experiment a little with simple conventions, changing from time to time when we noticed that something didn't fit our needs.

 First of all, we constrained ourselves to the C++11 standard.
-The main reason for this choice has been to potentially reach a wider audience.
-This choice was also made to limit the use of fancy meta-programming features and abstractions which can easily result in moving the focus from the algorithm itself to the _how_ the algorithm is implemented.
+The main reason is to potentially reach a wider audience.
+This choice was also made for us, to limit the use of fancy meta-programming features and abstractions which can easily result in moving the focus from the algorithm itself to the _how_ the algorithm is implemented.

 ### User Vs Library Code